-01 April 2021
+01 September 2021

-Welcome to the April 2021 edition of the monthly Fortran newsletter.
+Welcome to the September 2021 edition of the monthly Fortran newsletter.
 The newsletter comes out at the beginning of every month and details Fortran news from the previous month.

 This month we’ve had several updates to the website:

 Let us know if you have any suggestions for the website and its content.
 We welcome any new contributors to the website and the tutorials page in particular - see the contributor guide for how to get started.

 Here’s what’s new in stdlib:

 charactertype with fypp

 Please help improve stdlib by testing and reviewing pull requests!